 2.62% |

-*Here we should note that single and double-deck versions of Lucky Lucky, if available at all, will have a slightly different pay structure due to the omission of the payout for suited 7/7/7.
-The combination is impossible in such variations due to the small number of decks.
+*Note that single-deck and double-deck versions of Lucky Lucky, if available at all, have a slightly different paytable because the payout for suited 7/7/7 is omitted.
+The combination is impossible in such variations due to the limited number of decks.